6.Physical Properties

 The study of alkanes provides a fundamental understanding of the principles governing organic chemistry‚ such as bonding‚ structure‚ and reactivity.
 The knowledge gained from studying alkanes forms the basis for understanding more complex organic molecules‚ which are essential for life and technology.

 Alkanes are defined as acyclic saturated hydrocarbons‚ meaning they consist of carbon and hydrogen atoms connected in a straight or branched chain without any double or triple bonds.
-The general formula for alkanes is $C_nH_{2n+2}$‚ where ‘n’ represents the number of carbon atoms in the molecule.
-This formula reflects the presence of only single bonds‚ leading to a maximum number of hydrogen atoms for each carbon atom.
+The general formula for alkanes is

 6.Physical Properties